Shubham-wiz/E2E/README.md

     Train the model using the model_train() function from model.py and the training and validation data.
     Evaluate the model's accuracy using the test data and print the results.

-E2E.ipynb is self contained file for easier running .
+### E2E.ipynb is a self contained file for easier running .